chiroptical/texcollab/README.md

 `git merge` works perfectly fine for source code, but LaTeX is not quite like source code.
 Our group attempted to switch to a `git` workflow previously, but found it to be too difficult for beginners.
 I decided to step in and fix the problem by simplifying and developing a standard collaboration workflow.
+Keep in mind, the [National Science Foundation](https://www.nsf.org) requires your data to be backed up and available upon request.
+This tool allows for both.

 # What the heck is the "Advisor-Student/s Mergeless" model?

-As I said, I dislike `git merge` for LaTeX and I need a simple workflow for everyone involved with the project.
+As I said, I dislike `git merge` for LaTeX and our group needed a simple workflow for everyone involved with a project.
 So, the model consists of the `master` branch (your advisor's branch!) and a branch for each "student" (I will refer to myself as the student i.e. the `barrymoo` branch).
 The student is never allowed to commit to `master` and my advisor is never allowed to commit to `barrymoo`.
-Neither the student nor the advisor will ever `texcollab merge` (note it doesn't exist!).
+Neither the student nor the advisor will ever `texcollab merge` (note it doesn't even exist!).

-# SSH Config
+# SSH Access and Config

 We assume you have ssh access to a private server to store the git remote repository.
 Additionally, you should set up password-less login to that server.